 Learn and practice photography skills alongside an experienced professional.
 An expert photographer will be on hand to answer your questions and give advice, both in the form of on-board lectures and workshops on shore.
 Explore the key elements of photography in a fun and relaxed setting with plenty of opportunities for questions and feedback.
 Learn how to see light in a new way and experiment with the techniques of composition and framing.

 One pre-voyage hotel night in Ushuaia (if a single traveler reserves a shared cabin aboard the ship, they will automatically receive shared hotel accommodations on the pre-cruise night at the hotel); group transfer from airport to Ushuaia hotel on the day prior to departure; group transfer to the ship on day of embarkation; group transfer to airport or central location upon disembarkation; ferry from Montevideo and transfer to the airport in Buenos Aires upon disembarkation (for passengers flying out of Buenos Aires); shipboard accommodations; scheduled landings/excursions; digital voyage log; gear to keep (complimentary expedition parka); gear on loan (rubber boots); meals on board ship; 24-hour coffee/tea station on board ship; welcome and farewell cocktail on board ship; port fees.
 Subject to change without notice.

-Airfare; transfers from the airport to the hotel if arriving prior to Day 1 of the program; visa and passport fees (if applicable); luggage, emergency evacuation insurance to a minimum benefit of $200,000 and luggage and trip cancellation insurance; excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and onboard communications (telephone calls, faxes, and e-mail service); gratuities to shipboard personnel; pre- or post-cruise travel expenses; fuel surcharge may apply.
+Airfare; transfers from the airport to the hotel if arriving prior to Day 1 of the program; visa and passport fees (if applicable); luggage, emergency evacuation insurance to a minimum benefit of $200,000 and luggage and trip cancellation insurance (required); excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and onboard communications (telephone calls, faxes, and e-mail service); gratuities to shipboard personnel; pre- or post-cruise travel expenses; fuel surcharge may apply.

 Photos © Poseidon Expeditions